Robinthatdoesnotsuck/NotesForEverything/Python/TDD_Python_Selenium/Pytest.md

 - It´s a testing framework for Unit Testing mostly, and in conjunction with other tech it can be used for [UI Testing](./Selenium_UI_testing.md)
 - Pytest is a mature testing framework that lets us make unit test, integration test and all sort of tests
 - This is achieved by the simple syntax it has making it easy to write test with fixtures, assertion, mocking, etc.
-- It has easy integration capibilites, so you can stick it with other frameworks like django, flask, selenium, pygame, etc.
+- It has easy integration capabilities, so you can stick it with other frameworks like django, flask, selenium, pygame, etc.
 - The integration capabilites give it a miriad of extensibility with plugins, hooks and additions with other testing frameworks

 ### How does it works?